nullsploit01/cc-grep/README.md

-# CC-Grep - Custom Command-Line Grep Utility
+# CC-Grep - Another Command-Line Grep Utility

 CC-Grep is a custom command-line grep utility developed as part of a coding challenge.
 It supports case-insensitive searches, recursive file matching, and inverted matches to display lines that do not contain the specified pattern.